 As always, you will greatly improve your site speed by disabling unused modules or replacing heavy ones with better alternatives.
-In D8, this has become much easier since many of great modules (or similar capabilities) have been moved into the core.
+In D8, this has become much easier since many of the great modules (or similar capabilities) have been moved into the core.

-For example, Drupal creators strive to make the core Layout Builder the one and only module for all layout-related purposes, replacing the very popular contributed ones like Panels, Panelizer, Display Suite, etc. The new Media handling system also eliminates the need for a bunch of contributed modules.
-Further examples abound.
+For example, Drupal creators strive to make the core Layout Builder the one and only module for all layout-related purposes, replacing the very popular contributed one's like Panels, Panelizer, Display Suite, etc. The new Media handling system also eliminates the need for a bunch of contributed modules.
+Further, examples abound.

-That said, to improve your website speed, it’s great to update to the latest D8 version, discover its capabilities, make an audit of modules no longer in need, and configure the new ones so they meet your needs.
+That said, to improve your website speed, it’s great to update to the latest D8 version, discover its capabilities, make an audit of modules no longer in need, and configure the new ones, so they meet your needs.
 You can also entrust this to our Drupal development team.

 Today, it’s trendy to integrate them into D8 sites.
 Roughly speaking, there are two key ways for doing this: